mileswatson/assorted-projects/README.md

 # assorted-projects
 Abandon hope all ye who enter the land of incomplete, uncommented, and undocumented spaghetti code...
+Here are some highlights of my programming history...

 Instead of uploading all my code, I have linked to a fantastic online IDE called [repl.it](https://repl.it/).

+## My School CS Project
+Can be found on my Github under python-card-game.
+Is the only thing on this list with complete functionality and a GUI.

 ## Particle Simulation (Javascript)
 Simulates perfect kinematic collisions of particles in a box.
 Parameters in the "canvas.js" file can be tweaked as wanted.